Knowing What NOT to Invest

 However, as we all know, capital markets don’t always move in the direction we want in the short run, and prices temporarily fall 29% of the time historically.

 If prices fall right before you need to withdraw funds to live on, you’ve just suffered investing sin: you’ve sold LOW!

 Or, stated more accurately: you put yourself in a position where you were forced to “sell low” to free up funds for your needed withdrawals.

 As I’ve stated emphatically over the last few weeks, the first principle I recommend is getting crystal clear on “the amount” of money you need to withdraw from your Retirement Bucket™ and “when” you’re going to need to withdraw those funds.

-In addition to allowing all dividends on your long-term equity holdings accumulate in your money markets, several years’ worth of your anticipated withdrawals will then be strategically positioned in money markets and short-term fixed income instruments free of the short-term price volatility that comes with ownership of equities.
+In addition to allowing all dividends on your long-term stock based funds accumulate in your money markets, several years’ worth of your anticipated withdrawals will then be strategically positioned in money markets and short-term fixed income instruments free of the short-term price volatility that comes with ownership of stock funds.

 Psychologically, this is difficult for some folks to do who have never been in a position of “living” on the money they’ve accumulated.

 They feel as though they need to squeeze out every ounce of investment return they can on every dollar they have.
 This is especially true when market prices have recently climbed.